 Upon receipt of and accepting the UE POLICY PROVISIONING REQUEST message, the PCF shall create a MANAGE UE POLICY COMMAND message and shall behave as described in clause D.2.1 of 3GPP TS 24.501 [6].

 Upon receipt of the MANAGE UE POLICY COMMAND message with the same PTI as included in the UE POLICY PROVISIONING REQUEST message, the UE shall stop timer T5010 and handles the MANAGE UE POLICY COMMAND message as specified in clause D.2.1 of 3GPP TS 24.501 [6].
+The UE shall stop the timer(s) T5xyz and T5abc, if it is running, and start the timer(s) T5xyz and T5abc with the value in the V2X policy (V2XP) included in the MANAGE UE POLICY COMMAND message.

 * * * Next Change * * * *